Russell D. Hale

-Russell D. Hale (born 1944) was United States Assistant Secretary of the Air Force (Financial Management & Comptroller) from 1981 to 1984.
+Russell D. Hale (August 8, 1944 – September 6, 2014) was United States Assistant Secretary of the Air Force (Financial Management & Comptroller) from 1981 to 1984.

 Early life and education

 Russell D. Hale was born in Sherman, Texas on August 8, 1944.
 He was educated at the United States Naval Academy, receiving a B.S. in engineering and economics in 1966, and at the Georgia Institute of Technology, receiving an M.S. in information science in 1969.

 Military career

 Hale joined the United States Department of the Air Force in 1969 as an operation research analyst in the Office of the Comptroller.
 From 1971 to 1973, he was a special assistant to the Assistant Secretary of Defense (Budget Review, Acquisition Strategies, and Procurement Policies).
 From 1973 to 1975, he worked at IBM as an account executive to defense/aerospace corporations.
 In 1975, he joined the professional staff of the United States House Committee on the Budget, national defense function.
 He moved to the professional staff of the United States House Committee on Armed Services in 1978.

 On April 17, 1981, President of the United States Ronald Reagan nominated Hale to be Assistant Secretary of the Air Force (Financial Management & Comptroller).
 He subsequently held this position until February 1984.